ELIXIR-Norway-Training/DMP-writing-workshop/README.md

 1115 - 1300 Hands on training and assistance to generate a data management plan

+### Requirements:

-Requirements: Join us online and bring your project proposal .
-You will get the opportunity to set up a data management plan for your project with help of the Data Stewardship Wizard tool using a structured and detailed questionnaire with references to relevant resources.
+Join us online and bring your project proposal if you have one.
+You will get the opportunity to set up a data management plan for your project with help of the [Data Stewardship Wizard]((https://elixir-no.ds-wizard.org/) tool using a structured and detailed questionnaire with references to relevant resources.

 Looking forward to see you at the workshop.

-### Requirements:

-Join us online and bring your research project if you have one.
-You will get the opportunity to set up a data management plan for your project with help of the [Data Stewardship Wizard](https://elixir-no.ds-wizard.org/) tool using a structured and detailed questionnaire with references to relevant resources.

 ## Useful links